 4.Wash the Soles

-Apply the mild solution to a soft-bristled brush, toothbrush or a wash cloth.
-Clean the outsole and midsole thoroughly, taking your time to clean every part of the soles.
+Apply the mild cleaning solution to a soft-bristled brush, toothbrush or washcloth.
+Clean the outsole and midsole thoroughly, taking time to clean every part of the soles.
 Dry with a soft cloth.

-Note: If you need to wash your insoles, remove them first and clean with your solution, making sure to give them time to dry before putting them back into your shoes.
+Note: If you need to wash the insoles, remove them first and clean them with the solution, making sure to give them time to dry before putting them back into the shoes.

 5.Wash and Blot the Uppers

-Use the mild solution and a soft-bristled brush, toothbrush, or a soft damp cloth to clean the uppers.
-Take your time and don't scrub too hard.
+Apply the mild solution to a soft-bristled brush, toothbrush or damp cloth to clean the uppers.
+Brush gently to avoid damaging the material.

-When you're satisfied with the look, use a dry microfiber towel or soft cloth to blot and lift as much soapy moisture and dirt as possible.
+Once satisfied with the look, use a dry microfiber towel or soft cloth to blot and lift as much soapy moisture and dirt from the surface as possible.
 Repeat if necessary.
 Try to avoid drying by rubbing as it can wear down the shoe fabric or spread any remaining small bits of dirt.

-Air dry your sneakers at room temperature.
-Always allow your shoes to dry completely before wearing them for your next workout or activity.
-For most shoes, it should take at least 8 hours to fully dry.
+Air dry the sneakers at room temperature.
+Always allow shoes to dry completely before wearing them for your next workout or activity.
+For many shoes, it can take at least 8 hours to fully dry.

 Special Considerations for Different Materials

-Following these basic cleaning steps will ensure clean sneakers, but certain fabrics and materials may need a little extra TLC.
-Here’s what you need to know about using cleaner for different types of shoes.
+Following these basic cleaning steps will help achieve a clean look for a pair of sneakers, but certain fabrics and materials may need a little extra TLC.
+Here’s what to know about using cleaner for different types of shoes.

-Leather shoes stain easily, so it’s important to clean them regularly.
-In addition to using a dry brush and mild dish soap solution, you may want to use a Magic Eraser or leather conditioner to remove stains.
-Don’t scrub the shoes too hard, or you could damage the leather.
+Leather shoes can stain easily, so it’s important to clean them regularly.
+In addition to using a dry brush and mild dish-soap solution, you may want to use a household cleaning eraser or leather conditioner to remove stains.
+Avoid scrubbing the shoes too hard, or you could damage the leather.

 Can I Wash My Shoes in a Washing Machine?